 Start Before You Leave Home

-You don’t need to wait until you arrive in your new expat home before you start earning income.
+You don’t need to wait until you arrive in your new expat home before you start working remotely or earning income online.
 In fact, it’s best if you start right now so you have time to prove the concept before you need the income.

 If you want to earn money online, it’s easy to get started in your spare time.
 First determine what you want to do and then start doing it.

-Don’t get buried in the busy work getting everything just right before your launch.
+Don’t get buried in the busy work or worry about getting everything just right before you launch.
 Just start.
-Signup on a website and apply for a job or gig or start writing.
+Sign-up on a website and apply for a job or gig or start writing.
 See how it goes.
 Learn and adapt.

-If you’re worried about how to earn an income living abroad, the best way to alleviate your concern is to start doing it now.
+If you’re worried about how to work remotely or earn an income living abroad as a digital nomad or digital expat, the best way to alleviate your concern is to start doing it now.
 You have lots of options at your fingertips and there are lots of ways to make money living anywhere in the world.
 The hardest part is getting started.